 Woodbury County Chapter of Pheasants Forever is committed to establishing and maintaining wildlife habitat here in Woodbury County.
 Our assistance in conjunction with the federal programs is to help the landowners develop and enhance all wildlife within our county.

-The following are land purchases that Woodbury Co PF has completed since the chapter was founded 31 years ago.
+The following are land purchases are 3 of the areas that Woodbury Co PF has completed since the chapter was founded 31 years ago.
+Go to our photo section for photos of all of the currently purchased land projects.

 Shagbark Hills South, Correctionville, IA